AndrewWilliams3142/al-folio/_pages/publications.md

 nav: true
 ---

+*Unfortunately, not all publications are open-access.
+If you want to have a copy, please don't pay for it!
+Just drop me an email and I'll send it to you personally.
+It's completely legal, and I am very happy to do this.*

 ### in prep:

  - **Williams, A.**, O'Gorman, P.A.: Contrasting Seasonal Response of Northern Hemisphere Precipitation Extremes to Climate Change